iskendria-pub/iskendria/README.md

 AX-100: The Biography should be treated as a document, see AX-1000.

-AX-110: The Client should be able to generate a public/private key pair.
+AX-110: The Client tool should be able to generate a public/private key pair.

 AX-120: The Client tool should allow every person to see all of her information.

 AX-130: The Major tool should allow every major to see all information of every person.

+AX-140: The modification timestamp of a person should be updated when one or more of the properties of AX-10 or AX-90 is updated.

+AX-150: Although the Client Tool and the Portal tool provide curriculum vitae information (AX-4050 and AX-4340), a person does not have a list of manuscripts or a list of editorships.
+CV functionality should be provided by listening to events coming from the blockchain, not by keeping the information on the blockchain itself.

 ## Documents